Skip to content

 Can I transfer my existing home policy?

-Yes, you can transfer your home insurance but your premiums may go up or down depending on the property you move to.
+Yes, you can transfer your home insurance.
+But your premiums may go up or down depending on the property you move to.

 Do I need buildings insurance for a new-build home?